Click here for an Arts Management Major planning sheet

 - At least 9 credits must come from Art, Theatre, Dance, or Music.
 You may apply a maximum of 3 repeated course credits toward this requirement (e.g., music ensembles, theatre practicum).

 Remaining electives may come from category A or from the following:

 - ARTM 300: Topics in Arts Management*

 - Visual arts: IA 130, 150, 160, 210; BIOL 322.

 - Media Arts: COMM 160, 190, 192, 253, 320, 322*, 330* (PR in Entertainment and Arts or Social Media subtitle), 351, 352, 353, 356*, 360, 361, 362, 363*, 364, 365*, 367, 369; WDMD 100.

 * Indicates a variable-focus course.
 Course may be repeated for credit with different subtitles.

 Admission Procedures and Academic Standards for Arts Management Major

-- You may declare a major in arts management in the Division of Communication office, Room 225, Communication Arts Center.
+- You may make an appointment to declare a major in arts management in the Division of Communication office, Room 225, Communication Arts Center.